-Across the North Island, soil moisture levels generally changed little during the past week.
-In the South Island, increases were observed along most of the West Coast, interior Otago, and Marlborough Sounds, while decreases occurred in Stewart Island.
+Across the North Island, soil moisture levels increased in many places during the past week.
+In the South Island, soil moisture levels generally decreased in the east and a slightly increased in the west.

 A weekly update describing soil moisture across the country to help assess whether severely to extremely dry conditions are occurring or imminent.
 Regions experiencing these soil moisture deficits are deemed “hotspots”.
 Persistent hotspot regions have the potential to develop into drought.